-- Crawl: Teams of digital robots also referred to as “crawlers” or “spiders” looks through the internet for new content and follows new URLs
+- Crawl: Teams of digital robots, also referred to as “crawlers” or “spiders,” looks through the internet for new content and follow new URLs

-- Index: Crawlers store and organize content that was found through the crawling process in a huge database.
-Once a page is in the index it is in the running to be displayed in search engine results pages (SERPs)
+- Index: Crawlers store and organize content found through the crawling process in a huge database.
+Once a page is in the index, it is eligible to rank search engine results pages (SERPs)

 - Rank: The search engine displays content that it thinks will best answer the user’s query and orders the results with what it believes to be the most helpful at the top.

-There are a lot of aspects of your site that can make it difficult for crawlers to index your site.
-Crawlers discover new content by following new URLs that they find and then storing the content they find on those pages.
-If portions of your page require a user to log in or if your site has orphan pages (pages that aren’t linked to anywhere on your site) then crawlers will not be able to index that content.
+Many aspects of your site can make it difficult for crawlers to index your site.
+Crawlers discover new content by following new URLs and storing the content they find on those pages.
+If portions of your page require a user to log in or your site has orphan pages (pages that aren’t linked to anywhere on your site), then crawlers won’t index that content.

 Think of a crawler as a lazy friend that has the best intentions.
 They’re happy to find stuff, but you have to make it easy as possible for them to do so to get the best results.
-If you feel like your content isn’t being indexed the two main questions you should as yourself are:
+So if you feel like your content isn’t being indexed, the two main questions you should as yourself are:

 - The URL is returning a not found error – This could be an accident.
-If you deleted a page and a redirect isn’t set up to a new page it can cause this.
+For example, if you deleted a page and a redirect isn’t set up to a new page, it can cause this.

-- The URL has been penalized by the search engine – If a page violates a search engine’s Webmaster Guidelines it can be removed completely from the index until the violation is addressed.
+- The search engine has penalized the URL – If a page violates a search engine’s Webmaster Guidelines, it can be obliterated from the index until the violation is addressed.

-- A password requirement is blocking the crawler – Crawlers can’t log in to your site so if something is passwords protected there’s no way that a crawler will find and index it.
+- A password requirement is blocking the crawler – Crawlers can’t log in to your site, so if something is password-protected, there’s no way a crawler will find and index it.

 Ranking: How do you get to the top of SERPs?

 The moment you’ve been waiting for.
-How to beat out competitors and rank well enough to dominate SERPs at the top of page one.
-Before you can maneuver your way to the top, though you need to understand how search engines determine rankings first.
+How to beat competitors and rank well enough to dominate SERPs at the top of page one.
+But, before you can maneuver your way to the top, you must first understand how search engines determine rankings.

-Search engines rank pages starting with pages they think are the most relevant to a user’s search query to least relevant with the most relevant at the top of the page.
-When a user enters a search query the search engine’s algorithm looks through millions of pages stored in the index and determines which pages are the most relevant to the user’s search.
-There are a lot of aspects of a page that signal relevancy to search engines but focusing on the two below have the most displayable impact on your rankings in SERPs.
+Search engines rank pages starting with pages they think are the most relevant to a user’s search query to the least relevant, with the most appropriate at the top of the page.
+When a user enters a search query, the search engine’s algorithm looks through millions of pages stored in the index.
+It determines which pages are the most relevant to the user’s search.
+There are a lot of aspects of a page that signal relevancy to search engines.
+However, focusing on the two areas below has the most displayable impact on your rankings in SERPs.

 Links would be useless if they didn’t point to something useful for searchers.
 Your content doesn’t mean merely text either.
-Your content includes videos, images or any other media content that could possibly answer a user’s search query.
-Search engines are trying to find an answer to users’ question and your content is the answers they deliver.
-The best way to handle this is to make sure that your content has good keywords density for the searches you’re trying to rank for and that user experience is the best possible as both of these will boost your rankings.
+Your content includes videos, images, or other media content that could answer a user’s search query.
+Search engines are trying to answer users’ questions, and your content is the answers they deliver.
+The best way to handle this is to ensure that your content has good keyword density for the searches you’re trying to rank for and that user experience is the best possible, as both will boost your rankings.

 Need Help?
 Consult a Professional SEO Company

-With these tools under your belt and a solid understanding of how search engines find and rank your pages, you should be on the right track to get your pages ranking well in SERPs.
-If all this seems like too much work on top of running your business a professional search engine optimization company can manage your site for you and make sure that you rank in the valuable space on page one and in local packs.
+With these tools and a solid understanding of how search engines find and rank your pages, you should be on the right track to get your pages ranking well in SERPs.
+However, suppose all this seems like too much work on running your business.
+In that case, a professional search engine optimization company can manage your site for you and make sure that you rank in the valuable space on page one and in local packs.